-This was one of Michael's sushi trays.
+This was one of M's sushi trays.
 He got two.

 Close up of sushi.
 We are such pigs when it comes to food.

 The entire table.
-The waiter had started laughing when Michael and K made their order.
-I figured out later it was because they thought it was funny that Michael and K each decided to get two full meals.
+The waiter had started laughing when M and K made their order.
+I figured out later it was because they thought it was funny that M and K each decided to get two full meals.
 I don't think any of us realized how much food was on each plate.
-Mine was the cheapest at 8,000W and one of Michael's was the most expensive at 15,000W.
+Mine was the cheapest at 8,000W and one of M's was the most expensive at 15,000W.
 We paid the same amount we paid at Congee Gogo and got several times the amount of food, and at much higher quality.

 All K could say as the waiter was bringing our food out was "mistakes were made."
 We were so certain we would need some to go boxes.

-As it turns out, K and Michael were able to eat all of their food!
+As it turns out, K and M were able to eat all of their food!
 I guess they were a lot more hungry from our walking around than we all realized.